Growing hostas in pots: minis to maxis

 Second, use a well-draining potting mix.
 There is a lot that can be said about this.
-Many growers will use a mix that contains a lot of pine bark fines (a fine-grind mulch, really).
-You may even find a “nursery mix" at the garden center.
+Many growers, in larger pots, will use a mix that contains a lot of pine bark fines (a fine-grind mulch, really).
+You may even find a “nursery mix" at the garden center, but you can add pine bark fines to a commercial potting soil.
 Note that this material breaks down fairly quickly, so you'll have to repot more frequently.
 Another recommendation is to use commercial potting soil mixed with poultry grit, about 3:1 by volume.
 You may have to go to a farm/feed store to find some; the grade of grit really doesn't matter.
 However, this is heavier than the potting soil you're used to, so it does make the pots heavier.
+This isn't usually a concern in smaller pots, as for minis.
 Other DVHS people like to use the Organic Mechanics potting mix, which is based on grain hulls, and so is both light and quick-draining.

 Once you have selected your hosta(s), pot and potting mix, put some kind of open mesh across the bottom drain holes, to limit how much potting mix leaks out.
 (I have used the plastic mesh sacks you might get in buying onions.)
 Partially fill the container and place your hostas as you would typically plant in a pot, being sure to untangle the roots and spread them out in the pot.
 If you're creating a miniature garden (sometimes called a trough garden), use your creativity.
 You can also include some companion plants, choosing ones that will have the same winter needs as the hostas.

 The downside to a quick-draining soil mix is that you must not neglect the watering!
 Water the plants in well after planting, then water frequently during the growing season, every day or two during hot periods.
-Frankly, opinions are quite mixed on using moisture-retaining additives in potting soil.
-If you have used such products and like the results, then give it a try.
 Fertilize lightly, even if you don't routinely fertilize your in-ground hostas, but stop by mid-August to let the plants head for their winter nap.

 Hostas and coleus, planted in ceramic pots.